 - Medications.
 This approach is mainly used to treat existing pain.
 Pain relievers, topical treatments, anti-seizure medications, and even antidepressants can all be beneficial in certain cases.

 - Shoe modifications.
 Switching from high-heeled, pointy-toed shoes to models featuring low heels and plenty of room for toes to move can make a big difference.

 - Rest and massage.
 When the source of pain is a neuroma, rest and a foot massage can provide relief.

 - Orthotic devices.
-In some cases, keeping pressure off an affected nerve is quite helpful.
+In many cases, keeping pressure off an affected nerve is quite helpful.

 In some instances of nerve pain and damage, we may recommend Neurogenx.
 This is a state-of-the-art treatment for nerve damage that we are pleased to offer at Brook Valley Podiatry.
-With

-Neurogenx, cells are stimulated with high-frequency electric wave signals, which encourages cell repair and nerve healing.
-This is a completely safe treatment, and it has no known side effects.
+With Neurogenx, cells are stimulated with high-frequency electric wave signals, which encourages cellular repair and nerve healing.
+This is a completely safe treatment, requires no drugs, and has no known side effects.
 If you would like to learn more, please visit our Neurogenx page.

-- Our goal is to use conservative care as often as possible, but sometimes nerve issues need to be addressed with surgical procedures.
+Our goal is to use conservative care as often as possible, but sometimes nerve issues need to be addressed with surgical procedures.
 If surgery is being considered as an option, we will be sure to discuss all aspects of a potential procedure fully with you.